 What Are the Benefits of Eating Pumpkin?

-Pumpkin is rich in vitamins and minerals, as well as antioxidants.
+According to Healthline.com, pumpkin is rich in vitamins and minerals, as well as antioxidants.
 In addition to boosting your immune system, it helps promote heart and skin health.

 Can Eating Too Much Pumpkin Turn Your Skin Orange?